1990 Delta Pride strike

 Workers for Delta Pride, a catfish processing company based in Indianola, Mississippi, United States, went on strike from mid-September to mid-December 1990.
-It ended when the labor union representing the workers signed a contract that provided for wage increases and improved working conditions.
+The strike ended when the labor union representing the workers signed a contract that provided for wage increases and improved working conditions.

 By the 1980s, aquaculture of catfish in Mississippi had become a multi-million-dollar industry, centered primarily in the Mississippi Delta region of the state.
 Delta Pride, a cooperative operated by over a hundred catfish farmers in the region, was the largest processor of catfish.
 It operated its main facility in Indianola and employed over 1,000 people.
 While many of the company's supervisors were white Americans, the overwhelming majority of its workforce were African Americans, particularly black women.
 In the mid-1980s, these employees unionized with the United Food and Commercial Workers.
 The primary motives behind unionizing were the low wages—typically less than a dollar above than the federal minimum wage—and the poor working conditions, with some employees comparing the work environment to that of the plantation complexes in the Southern United States.
 Of notable issue was the company's restroom policy, which limited workers to six restroom visits per week, with time limits of five minutes per visit.
 In mid-1990, the labor contract between the company and the union expired, and negotiations on a replacement contract were fruitless, with the union requesting higher wages and changes to company policies, including the restroom policy.

 On either September 12 or 13, 1990, several hundred employees went on strike with a walkout.
 Picketing commenced and the union launched a nationwide boycott of Delta Pride products.
 Strike leaders attempted to frame the strike as a dispute over civil rights, and the strikers received considerable support from civil rights organizations, such as the NAACP, Operation PUSH, and the Southern Christian Leadership Conference.
 Additionally, many notable activists visited Indianola during the strike, including Bill Clay, Dick Gregory, and Jesse Jackson.
 While the company was able to hire a large number of replacement workers and stayed in operation during the strike, it experienced a number of setbacks that eventually led it to resume negotiations with the union.
 These included a souring public reputation and an incident where two company shareholders had attempted to bribe a member of the union's bargaining committee.
 By mid-December, negotiations had resumed, and on December 14, a new contract was ratified, ending the strike.

 The strike is considered the largest by African Americans in the state's history, and at least one historian—Marcia Walker-McWilliams—has called it the largest in Mississippi history.
 Per the terms of the contract, workers received wages in excess of those initially offered by the company.
 In addition, the previously striking employees were rehired.
 Concerning other agreements, the contract saw an increase in holidays, an end to the company's restrictions on restroom access, and the creation of a health and safety committee, among other things.